 THEN EVALUATE YOUR WRITING STYLE AND THE INTERNAL STRUCTURE OF YOUR CHAPTERS AND SCENES:

 ~ Cut back on rambling or overly detailed descriptions of settings.
-With today’s access to TV, movies, the internet and travel, we no longer need the kind of detail readers of 100 years ago needed to understand the setting, so just paint with broad brush strokes, and leave out all the little details.
-Also, don’t describe the setting in neutral language.
+With today’s access to TV, movies, the internet, and travel, we no longer need the kind of detail readers of 100 years ago needed to understand the setting, so it's usually better to just paint with broad brush strokes and leave out most of the little details.
+Also, don’t describe the setting in neutral (boring) language.
 Filter any descriptions of surroundings through the eyes, ears, attitude, and mood of your point of view character.

 ~ Same with character descriptions – no need to go into great detail.
 Give the most obvious and interesting details, and let the readers fill in the rest to their heart’s content.
 See my article “Character Descriptions – Detailed or Sketchy?”

 ~ Don’t repeat info.
 Don't have a character relating the details to another character about something that happened that the readers witnessed first-hand and already know about.
 Skip over it with a phrase like “She told him how she’d gotten injured.”

 ~ Start scenes and chapters later and end them sooner.
 Cut out the warm-up and cool-down.